 Step 6: Enjoy!You have very much looked forward to the day that your furry friend has arrived at his/her furrever home!
 But make sure you give the cat plenty of space and time to adjust first.
 Let your newest family member come to you and not the other way around.
 You can always mail us if you have any questions.
 Don’t forget to enjoy your new company!

 Adopting an animal comes at a financial cost:

 In Belgium, it is prohibited by law to give an animal away for free.
-We strongly encourage everybody to never give an animal away for free; it is not a disposable item; it is an animal.
+We strongly encourage everybody never to give an animal away for free; it is not a disposable item; it is an animal.
 So, logically, you pay a fee for adopting your furry friend, as there are certain medical expenses that need to be taken care of.
-The costs of adoption will depend on each animal, and is also dependent on the organisation.
+The costs of adoption will depend on each animal, and are also dependent on the organisation.
 For example, some shelters have higher discounts on certain mandatory procedures, such as castration/sterilization.
-Both of the non-profits we work with are thoroughly vetted, so they don’t make any profit on the adoption, on the contrary!
+Both of the non-profits we work with are thoroughly vetted, so they don’t make any profit on the adoption - quite the contrary!

 - Electronic chip (which you will need to register when making a first appointment with your vet),